Cena Cypriani: Popularity

 The work was very popular in the Middle Ages to the point that it was read during the coronation of the Carolingian Emperor Charles the Bald in 875.
 Many retellings of the story were written in the Middle Ages, the earliest and best-known of which are in the 9th century by Johannes Hymonides and Rabanus Maurus.

 Surviving manuscripts

 54 manuscripts of the work survive, the oldest from the 9th century.
 The work was first printed in 1564 in a collection of the works of Cyprian of Carthage.

+In modern fiction

-The Cena has had a recent return to fame due to its role in the novel The Name of the Rose by Umberto Eco.
+In the novel The Name of the Rose by Umberto Eco (1980), the Cena is an important clue in the solution of a series of murders.